-Thank you for considering enrolling your pet in a clinical trial.
+Thank you for considering enrolling your pet in a clinical study.
 By participating, you’re helping to improve the health and well-being of your pet and many other animals.
-Deciding to enroll your pet into a clinical trial is an important decision.
+Deciding to enroll your pet into a clinical study is an important decision.
 We want to help you in every way we can so that you have peace of mind with whatever step you choose to take.

-Clinical trial studies help veterinarians and other healthcare providers investigate new and existing methods to improve the diagnosis, prevention, or treatment of various diseases.
+Clinical studies help veterinarians and other healthcare providers investigate new and existing methods to improve the diagnosis, prevention, or treatment of various diseases.
 This can involve a new drug, device, biological agent, or a behavioral or diet change.
-Treatments being tested in a clinical trial have been previously evaluated in a laboratory setting, and promising results have supported the need for further evaluation clinically in a day-to-day environment.
-Taking good care of our pet can be expensive that’s why we have loan approval within 24 hours, clinical trials are needed to determine if a treatment is safe and effective for our animals.
+Treatments being tested in a clinical study have been previously evaluated in a laboratory setting, and promising results have supported the need for further evaluation clinically in a day-to-day environment.
+Clinical studies are needed to determine if a treatment is safe and effective for our animals.

-To participate in a clinical trial is completely voluntary and there may or may not be a benefit to enrolling your pet.
-The advantage of participating in a trial is that your pet will be exposed to the highest level veterinary care and possible access to a new treatment that is not available yet.
-In addition, there may be financial benefits to participate (this varies for each trial).
-Even if your pet does not directly benefit from the trial, you will help advance care for other animals.
+To participate in a clinical study is completely voluntary and there may or may not be a benefit to enrolling your pet.
+The advantage of participating in a study is that your pet will be exposed to the highest level veterinary care and possible access to a new treatment that is not available yet.
+In addition, there may be financial benefits to participate (this varies for each study).
+Even if your pet does not directly benefit from the study, you will help advance care for other animals.

-The risks to participate in a clinical trial are limited, because your veterinarian will closely monitor your pet during the trial.
-All clinical trials are reviewed by separate review boards to ensure that the studies are well designed and that risks are mitigated.
+The risks to participate in a clinical study are limited, because your veterinarian will closely monitor your pet during the study.
+All clinical studies are reviewed by separate review boards to ensure that the studies are well designed and that risks are mitigated.
 However, there is a risk that the treatment may not be effective for your pet and it may be associated with side effects.
-The condition of your pet may not get better or it may get worse during the trial.
+The condition of your pet may not get better or it may get worse during the study.
 There may also be some unknown or unforeseeable risks related to the study.
-All the risks will be discussed with you before you enroll your pet in a clinical trial.
+All the risks will be discussed with you before you enroll your pet in a clinical study.

 - You will be asked to read, understand, and sign the Informed Consent Form.
 The veterinary staff is available to answer any of the questions you may have about the study.